neroshan12/CV/README.md

 #### Quick Learner

 Soon after graduating with a 2:1 in Mechanical Engineering, I came to the realisation that though my problem-solving skills had been challenged on a daily basis for years on end, I needed to improve my communication and interpersonal skills.
 After initially struggling to adapt to a job that required a different skillset to what I had spent years building, I soon decided to dedicate my spare time to research Sales techniques and read books that would help me overcome my fear of pitching a complete stranger.
-This extra-curricular dedication lead to my promotion to the top sales team within three months of my first day in the Sales industry.
+This extracurricular dedication lead to a promotion to the top sales team within three months of my first day in the Sales industry.

 #### Strong team-worker